Avanti1102/ClickOnCake/README.md

 # <img src = "Assets/Logo.jpg" alt="Logo" height ="50" align="left"> Click on Cake
-Welcome to **Click_On_Cake**!
+Welcome to **ClickOnCake**!
 This is a delightful online cake ordering website where users can explore various cake designs, choose their favorites, and place orders effortlessly.

 ## 🎨 Features